 The process is an important part of producing great sake, but an equally important factor is the ingredients used.
 The foundation of a quality tasting sake starts with premium and pure rice (also known as ‘Junmai’ in Japanese), clean water, koji mold, and yeast.
 This type of sake is referred to as pure rice sake.

 However, once additives such as sugar and additional alcohol is added to the sake, it becomes non-pure rice sake.
 Whilst ‘Junmai’ may sound as though it’s the premium alternative, this is not always the case as it does depend on the person’s palette.
-So as you can see, many small intricate details come together to create the perfect bottle of sake.
+So as you can see, in a very Japanese way, many small intricate details come together to create the perfect bottle of sake.

 The Different Types of Sake in Japan